randreas/CS611-Legends/README.md

 RPGGame.java		- rpggame abstract class that extends game which has a gridMap

 Game.java    		- abstract game class has number of players and a name

+ValorGame.java		- Game class which contians the game function for the legends of Valor

 ioUtility.java		- ioUtility class for inputs and outputs